riboviz/riboviz/docs/user/run-vignette.md

 # Map mRNA and ribosome protected reads to transcriptome and collect data into an HDF5 file

-`riboviz.tools.prep_riboviz` is a Python implementation of the RiboViz analysis workflow.
 This page describes how you can run a "vignette" of the workflow on a sample data set - *Saccharomyces cerevisiae* reads - to output of HDF5 files and generate summary statistics.

 ---